 McKinsey, citing UNWTO data, says the pandemic caused "an unprecedented crisis for the travel and tourism industry.
 International tourist arrivals are projected to plunge by 60 to 80 percent in 2020, and tourism spending is not likely to return to pre-crisis levels until 2024."

 Bloomberg says "the flight paralysis underscores how deep and lasting the pandemic’s damage is proving to be.
 The number of international flights to the U.S., Australia and Japan has fallen more than 80 percent from a year ago, while flights to China are down by more than 94 percent."

-The pandemic emergency caused disruption of business and tech conferences, including cancellation of the Mobile World Congress (MWC) and Light + Building (the global trade fair for smart lighting and building technologies).
-Google's Cloud Next event shifted to online only and IBM's Developer Conference repositioned to livestream.
+The pandemic emergency caused disruption of business and tech conferences, including the cancellation of the Mobile World Congress (MWC) and Light + Building (the global trade fair for smart lighting and building technologies).
+Google's Cloud Next event shifted to online only and IBM's Developer Conference repositioned to live stream.
 So far, the cancellation of major business and tech events has caused more than $1 billion in economic losses.